sdambo-git/spc-x-host-configuration/README.md

 ## Set RDMA Subsystem Namespace Awareness

-enable RDMA device namespace separation, which is essential for proper resource isolation in containerized environments.
+Next we need to enable RDMA device namespace separation, which is essential for proper namespace resource isolation in containerized environments.
+First we need to base64 encode the contents of our ib_core.conf file.

 ~~~bash
 $ IB_CORE=$(echo "options ib_core netns_mode=0" | base64 -w 0)
 ~~~

+Once we have the base64 encoding assigned to the variable we can generate the machine configuration yaml that will be used to create the file on the workers in the cluster.

 ~~~bash
 $ cat <<EOF > 99-worker-ib-core-netns.yaml